 - Due to dry weather conditions, further depletion occurs

-- Pertinently, water shortages refers to regions’ existing unpolluted water being far less than its demand
+- Pertinently, water shortages refer to regions’ existing unpolluted water being far less than its demand

 - A distinction needs to be made between what is in demand and what is reasonably needed

-Clean water has become like a luxury for the people in places like sub-Saharan Africa.
-Most of the people spend entire day searching for it which limit their ability to try to their hand in some other things.
+Clean water has become like a luxury for people in places like sub-Saharan Africa.
+Most people spend the entire day searching for it, which limits their ability to try to their hand in some other things.
 By the year 2025, the situation may become worse when two-thirds of the world’s population may face water shortages.

 “Water scarcity is the lack of sufficient available water resources to meet water needs within a region.
 It affects every continent and around 2.8 billion people around the world at least one month out of every year.
 More than 1.2 billion people lack access to clean drinking water.
 Water scarcity involves water stress, water shortage or deficits, and water crisis.“